-Founded in 2009 by Brian Acton, Jan Koum WhatsApp is a messaging app acquired by Facebook in 2014 for $19B.
-In 2018 WhatsApp rolled out customers’ interaction services.
+Founded in 2009 by Brian Acton and Jan Koum WhatsApp is a messaging app acquired by Facebook in 2014 for $19B.
+In 2018 WhatsApp rolled out customer interaction services.
 WhatsApp might be transitioning toward a set of features from video chats to social commerce that might transform WhatsApp into a Super App.